CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-02.md

    ![](../media/prompt-flow-graph(1).png)

-4. Update the prompt section, by adding the below system message:
+4. Update the prompt section, by adding the below system message, click on **Save**:

       ```
       # system: